MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 ## Step 1: Get the app roles of the resource service principal

-Before you can grant app roles, you must first identify the app roles to grant and the resource service principal that exposes the app ro;es.
+Before you can grant app roles, you must first identify the app roles to grant and the resource service principal that exposes the app roles.
 App roles are defined in the `appRoles` object of a service principal.

 In this article, you'll use the `Microsoft Graph` service principal in the tenant as your resource service principal.

 ```powershell
 Get-MgServicePrincipal -Filter "displayName eq 'Microsoft Graph'" -Property AppRoles | Select -ExpandProperty appRoles |fl